 By the Human Resource Professionals of Antigua and Barbuda

 The Human Resource Professionals of Antigua and Barbuda (HRPAB) is a registered non-profit, professional association dedicated to the advancement of the HR profession for national development.
 We began informally in 2009 and legally registered in 2011.
-HRPAB’s growing membership represents private and public organisations as well as independent consultants specialising in one or more areas of human resource management and development.
+HRPAB’s growing membership represents private and public organisations as well as independent consultants specializing in one or more areas of human resource management and development.
 Membership is offered for three categories: professional, non-professional, and honorary.
 You may contact us via email at [email protected] or on Facebook and Instagram @HRPro268.